bordoley/reactive-js/packages/rx/docs/interfaces/observerlike.md

 # Interface: ObserverLike <**T**>

-An observer of push-based notifications.
+An observer of push-based notifications within an observable source.

 ## Type parameters